 Common Challenges When Using SDKs and How to Overcome Them

-Software Development Kits (SDKs) are essential tools for developers, providing pre-built libraries, documentation, and resources to streamline the development process.
-Whether you're integrating third-party services, building mobile apps, or enhancing your software's functionality, SDKs can save time and effort.
-However, working with SDKs isn't always smooth sailing.
+Software Development Kits (SDKs) are essential tools for developers, providing pre-built libraries, documentation, and tools to streamline the development process.
+Whether you're integrating a payment gateway, building a mobile app, or adding analytics to your platform, SDKs can save time and effort.
+However, working with SDKs isn’t always smooth sailing.
 Developers often encounter challenges that can slow down progress or lead to frustration.

 1. Lack of Comprehensive Documentation